sjdv1982/cloudless/GUIDE.md

 Whenever a Seamless instance is launched, Cloudless will create a Docker container for it, that serves the graph.
 A graph-serving container are named cloudless-123456, where 123456 is the instance ID.

-With option "fat", the graph-serving containers are fat, i.e. they do all computation by themselves.
+With option "fat", the graph-serving containers are fat, i.e. they do all computation by themselves, unless they can delegate it to jobless.
 Otherwise, the containers are thin, i.e. they redirect all computation to the jobslaves.
 The jobslaves are Docker containers named "cloudless-jobslave-1" etc.